Halolage/github-3.13-weiheng-name/README.md

 - **Install Dependencies**: Checkout the repository code and install project dependencies using `npm install`.

 - **Unit Testing**: Checkout the code again, install dependencies, and run unit tests using testing frameworks.

+- **Retrieve Parameter**: Use the AWS CLI to retrieve a parameter from AWS Systems Manager Parameter Store and display its value.

 - **Deployment**: Checkout the code, set up Node.js environment, install dependencies, and deploy the Serverless Application to AWS Lambda using the Serverless Framework.